TANIY-A/Fulmine/README.md

    ```
 6. Access the web application at `will be updateing it soon` in your web browser.
 7. Balance will be updated soon
- To make graphs more attractive in your README file, you can use a markup language like Markdown to embed images of your graphs.
-Here's an example of how you can create a simple line chart using the Python library Matplotlib: